 The food is delicious and reflects the history of the nation (part of French Equatorial Africa becoming independent in 1960), traditional Africa recipes and French flavours.
 The fruit, exotic and fresh.
 Libreville offers restaurants and cafes serving a unique blend of international and African flavours of cuisine.
 With the feeling of a vibrant town, rather than the city, everything is less than ten minutes from the beach, including our school and accommodation.

 Turtles, at the right time of year, lay and hatch their eggs here and Gabon is home to 80% of Africa’s Gorilla population.
 Also, from here, you can go whale watching or deep sea fishing, and find 777 species of bird in the rain forest, 11% of which has been dedicated for national parks making these parks some of the largest nature parks in the world.
 Lopé National Park is a UNESCO World Heritage Site.
 Ivindo National Park is located in east-central Gabon.
 It is bisected by the equator and there you will find the famous Kongou Falls and Langoué Bai, forest elephants, chimpanzee and birds.
-The largest lake is the Ogooué which stretches across 1200 km and Mont Iboundji stands a height of 1575 m.
+The largest river is the Ogooué which stretches across 1200 km and Mont Iboundji stands a height of 1575 m.
 We recommend going to Point St. Denis or to the North of the city at the Cape Esterias, where idyllic beaches are located or you can take a boat and go across the water to La Baie Des Tortues where the sand is golden and runs for miles.

 If you would like to work for us then please send us your CV, a letter of application outlining how you can contribute to our Mission and two referees.
 Further information about how to do so can be found here.